 The list of (potentially quiet) things we do as moms and homemakers is endless:

 I could never do all these things in one week, but broken down over many weeks, it becomes doable.

 So why not listen to the Bible and get our work done?
 Why not stay in the Bible all year round?

-This electronic Bible has been long lasting, and when it did break, I was able to write the company and they sent us out a new one free of charge!
-I have the dramatised version, too, which is nice for a change up.
-New King James Version Electronic Bible (with Rechargeable Battery, Charger, Ear Buds and Built-in Speaker).
+This NLJV electronic Bible has been long lasting, and when it did break, I contacted the company, and they sent us out a new one free of charge!

 A Tip For Putting Your Children to Sleep

 From Betsie Z: “When our children were little, we would put them to bed with the Bible on CD.
 When finished, it would then automatically shut off.
 Since we started at 3 or 4 years old until they were in high school, my children have listened through the Bible multiple times and the word of God was the last thing they heard before going to sleep.
 I truly believe that was one of the greatest blessings they had growing up.”